Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Esteury Ruiz and the Oakland Athletics match up with Marcus Semien and the Texas Rangers on Monday at 9:40 PM ET at Oakland-Alameda County Coliseum.
+Marcus Semien and the Texas Rangers take on Nick Allen and the Oakland Athletics on Tuesday at 9:40 PM ET.

-Oddsmakers list the Rangers as -225 moneyline favorites, while giving the underdog Athletics +180 moneyline odds to win.
-An 8.5-run over/under has been listed for this game.
+Oddsmakers list the Rangers as -250 moneyline favorites, while giving the underdog Athletics +190 moneyline odds.
+A 7.5-run over/under has been set in the contest.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.